JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/1-building-blocks-of-oop-part-1/hometask.md

 The starter code for the home task is located in _docs/1-building-blocks-of-oop-part-1/hometask_ folder
 :::

 Check the UML representation of a set of classes that represent the inventory and various types of items.
-Methods and classes where you are providing an implementation are shown in bold.

-The classes in italics represent abstract classes or interfaces.
-The concrete child classes must implement all methods from the abstract parent classes. `Item`, `Consumable`, `and` Weapon are the abstract classes.
+The classes and methods in italics are abstract.
+The concrete child classes must implement all methods from the abstract parent classes. `Item`, `Consumable`, and `Weapon` are the abstract classes.

 The line from `Item` to `Comparable` indicates that `Item` must implement the `Comparable` interface.
 Similarly, the `ItemWeightComparator` class must implement the `ItemComparator` interface, which extends the `Comparator` interface. `ItemWeightComparator` compares items based on their weight.